zeekay/bebop/README.md

 Installation
 ------------
+To install the server components you can use `pip`:

+    pip install bebop-server

+To install the node.js client you can use `npm`:

+    npm install -g bebop

+If you use bebop's static file server feature it will automatically inject the Javascript required for it to connect back to bebop.

 To take advantage of the client-side reloading you need a WebSocket enabled browser and a bit of javascript.
 You can use the provided Django middleware:

     INSTALLED_APPS = (